seregazhuk/seregazhuk.github.io_old/_posts/2017-10-14-memcached-reactphp-p2.md

 }
 {% endhighlight %}

-For example, we try to *touch* a non-existing key:
+For example, when we try to *touch* a non-existing key:

 {% highlight php %}
 <?php